rahim-hashim/video_transcripts/_Transcripts/Andrew Huberman/20240508_Andrew Huberman.md

 *  or sweating a lot, or if I just notice
 *  that I'm not consuming enough salt with my food.
 *  If you'd like to try Element,
-*  you can go to drinkelement, spelled lmnt.com slash Huberman,
+*  you can go to drinkelement, spelled lmnt.com slash huberman,
 *  to claim a free Element sample pack with your purchase.
-*  Again, that's drinkelementlmnt.com slash Huberman.
+*  Again, that's drinkelementlmnt.com slash huberman.
 *  Today's episode is also brought to us by Helix Sleep.
 *  Helix Sleep makes mattresses and pillows
 *  that are customized to your unique sleep needs.